Notes on academic writing in mathematics and computer science

 You think that your contribution was most valuable?
 What if your coauthor disagrees (bear in mind that he might not say this to you, and you might suffer for it only later)?
 Do you argue over this?
 No. Keep it simple.
 If it wasn’t worth changing your name to “Aarnon, Aliyah”, then that’s your fault and it’s not worth losing a collaboration over it now.

 Conversely, if your coauthor is determined to have a particular order, let him have it.
 Avoid direct conflict.
 What matters most is who develops the material later; the issue here is not position but velocity.
-If such a disagreement does arise, then your coauthor is insecure about his contribution—and that suggests that you can overtake him later.
+If such a disagreement does arise, then your coauthor is insecure about his contribution—and that suggests you may overtake him later.
 Anyway if you’re arguing about priority then there are probably deeper problems with your relationship.
 Weigh up whether you want or need to write another paper with him.
 Give him what he wants today, and get out.

 You are not your reader

-We project ourselves onto other people; I tend to assume that you’re just like me—and you tend to assume that I am just like you.
+We project ourselves onto other people; I tend to assume that you’re just like me — and you tend to assume that I am just like you.
 It’s only human.

 When people forget this they can get very annoyed.
-“Why don’t they understand?
-The only possibilities are idiocy or deliberate malice!”
-Wars have been fought, and many books written.
-Let me try to discuss briefly how this phenomenon affects academic communication.
+"Why don’t they understand?
+The only possibilities are idiocy or deliberate malice!"

 Your reader is not equal to you.